Weighted Bergman kernels on orbifolds: Introduction

 We consider the weighted Bergman kernel

 where $c_i$ are positive constants and $i$ runs over some fixed finite index set of nonnegative integers.
-This is the global expression downstairs on the quotient; upstairs locally we are taking a similar expression, but only include the sections of $L^{k+i}$ that have $\ZZ/m\ZZ$-weight $0$ mod $m$ (or, using the trivialisation, the functions of weight $k+i$ mod $m$).
+This is the global expression downstairs on the quotient; upstairs locally we are taking a similar expression, but only include the sections of $L^{k+i}$ that have $\ZZ/m$-weight $0$ mod $m$ (or, using the trivialisation, the functions of weight $k+i$ mod $m$).

-Since functions of nonzero weight vanish at the orbifold point, the ordinary Bergman kernel at the origin upstairs is equal to the sum of the $|s_\alpha|^2$ over an orthonormal basis of \emph{only the invariant sections} -- i.e. it equals the ``downstairs" Bergman kernel $B_{k+i}$ at the origin.
+Since functions of nonzero weight vanish at the orbifold point, the ordinary Bergman kernel at the origin upstairs is equal to the sum of the $|s_\alpha|^2$ over an orthonormal basis of \emph{only the invariant sections}; i.e., it equals the ``downstairs'' Bergman kernel $B_{k+i}$ at the origin.
 (Using the trivialisation, this corresponds to summing over only the functions of weight $k+i$.)
-Therefore by \eqref{eq:manifoldexpansion} applied to the ordinary upstairs Bergman kernel at the origin, the downstairs kernel $B_{k+i}(0)$ has the expansion
+Therefore, by \eqref{eq:manifoldexpansion} applied to the ordinary upstairs Bergman kernel at the origin, the downstairs kernel $B_{k+i}(0)$ has the asymptotic expansion for fixed $i$ and as $k$ tends to infinity

-Summing over $i$ we find that in \eqref{eq:defBorb} the functions upstairs of $\ZZ/m\ZZ$-weight $u$ contribute, to leading order in $k$,
+Summing over $i$, we find that in \eqref{eq:defBorb} the functions upstairs of $\ZZ/m$-weight $u$ contribute, to leading order in $k$,

 to $B_k^{\orb}(0)$.
-(Here and throughout the paper the subscript means that the sum is taken over all $i$ equal to $u-k$ mod $m$.)
+(Here and throughout the paper, the subscript means that the sum is taken over all $i$ equal to $u-k$ mod $m$.)

-For instance, in our $\C/(\ZZ/2\ZZ)$ example above with the nontrivial orbifold line bundle, the functions of $\ZZ/2\ZZ$-weight $0$ (respectively $1$) mod $2$ contribute only to the $B_{k+i}(0)$s with $k+i$ even (respectively odd).
-To even things out and ensure that $B_k^{\orb}$ has a smooth global expansion we want to use \emph{all} local functions of all $\ZZ/m\ZZ$-weights equally (thus returning us to something close to the original Bergman kernel \emph{upstairs}).
-So we choose the $c_i$ so that the functions of each $\ZZ/m\ZZ$-weight contribute to the sum \eqref{eq:defBorb} with the same coefficient.
+For instance, in our $\C/(\ZZ/2)$ example above with the nontrivial orbifold line bundle, the functions of $\ZZ/2$-weight $0$ (respectively $1$) mod $2$ contribute only to the terms $B_{k+i}(0)$ with $k+i$ even (respectively odd).
+To even things out and ensure that $B_k^{\orb}$ has a smooth global expansion, we want to use \emph{all} local functions of all $\ZZ/m$-weights equally (thus returning us to something close to the original Bergman kernel \emph{upstairs}).
+So we choose the $c_i$ so that the functions of each $\ZZ/m$-weight contribute to the sum \eqref{eq:defBorb} with the same coefficient.

-We therefore want for each $k$ for \eqref{contrib} to be equal for all $u$, i.e.
+We therefore want for each $k$ for \eqref{contrib} to be equal for all $u$, i.e.,

-More generally if $N\le n$ and all of the coefficients of $k^n,\ldots,k^{n-N}$ in
+More generally, if $N\le n$ and all of the coefficients of $k^n,\ldots,k^{n-N}$ in

-have equal contributions in each weight (mod $m$), i.e.
+have equal contributions in each weight (mod $m$), i.e.,